 Have you heard about the benefits of mindfulness but just aren’t sure if it’s for you?
 Does it seem interesting but you’re not totally comfortable getting started?
 Our therapists are happy to talk with you about meditation practices that may complement the other work you are doing to feel better.
 At Nova Terra Therapy, we often integrate mindfulness techniques into our work with clients.
 Once you feel comfortable, practicing meditation and mindfulness on your own, outside of session, can also help to accelerate your journey toward relief.

-We believe in its value so much that we have made some special meditations, vetted by a company called Health Journeys, available to all of our clients for free.
-Please try them and let us know what you think!
-Over the course of our work with clients, we have seen tremendous improvements in clients’ abilities to center themselves, be less reactive to stressful situations that arise, and to handle the unknown.
+Over the course of our work with clients who have adopted mindfulness practices, we have seen tremendous improvements in clients’ abilities to center themselves, be less reactive to stressful situations that arise, and to handle the unknown.
 We’d love to see you get those kinds of results, too.

 If you’re interested in reading a first-hand account of what mindfulness practices can do for you, check out journalist Dan Harris’ book: 10% Happier: How I Tamed the Voice in My Head, Reduced Stress Without Losing My Edge, and Found Self-Help That Actually Works–A True Story.
 Dan’s website also includes some free meditations, information about his books, and a link to his podcast.

 For folks who have experienced trauma and may have difficulty with standard meditations that suggest you close your eyes or emphasize full relaxation, it can be helpful to seek out trauma-informed mindfulness practices, which are sensitive to trauma triggers and sensitivities.
 Please let our therapists know if this represents your situation so we can tailor an optimal plan for you.